primait/amqpx/README.md

 end
 ```

-From 3.0.0 AMQPX is no longer an application.
+From 3.0.0 Amqpx is no longer an application.
 This is so the client can choose in which environment or configuration to have consumers up and running.
-You would then need to start your consumers and producer in the client's supervision tree, instead of adding AMQPX to the `extra_application` list as it was in the past.
+You would then need to start your consumers and producer in the client's supervision tree, instead of adding Amqpx to the `extra_application` list as it was in the past.

 To start all consumers and producer inside your application, using the library helper function:
 ```elixir